jongilanga/camdetectmotion/README.md

 #Copy the file from local to your NAS/VHOST where you need to see them
-* I run a cron for use rsync for this
+* I run a cron for this and use rsync for this